RebekahFigueroa/Virtual-Manga-Library/README.md

 - view all manga in library (need to have local json server open to view cards)
 - cards display details about manga series
 - Button to remove series if wrong manga was added
+- Ability to search for a manga in the library by key word search
+- Ability to filter library by Alphabetical, ID, Score, and Publish Date

 5. Search for manga to add to library